At-Will Employment: What Shift Workers Need to Know

-You show up for work Monday morning.
+76% of private sector workers in the U.S. are at-will employees—meaning they can be fired at any time, for almost any reason, with no warning.
+You show up for your retail shift Monday morning.
 Your manager calls you into the office.
 “We’re letting you go, effective immediately.”
 No warning.
 No explanation.
 No performance issues.
+Just gone.

-In most U.S. states, this is perfectly legal.
-At-will employment means your job can end at any moment, for almost any reason—but not illegal reasons like discrimination or retaliation.
+In 49 states, this is perfectly legal.
+At-will employment means your job can end at any moment—but not for illegal reasons like discrimination, retaliation, or whistleblowing.

-Here’s everything you need to know in 2026.
+Here’s everything shift workers and their employers need to know about at-will employment in 2026.

 Can You Be Fired for No Reason?
 Yes—With Major Exceptions